Wrapped-NewYorkCoin/Wrapped-NewYorkCoin.github.io/index.md

                             Wrapped NewYorkCoin is currently listed on <a href="https://swape.koaladefi.finance/#/swap?outputCurrency=0x6c015277b0f9b8c24b20bd8bbbd29fdb25738a69">koaladefi.finance</a> with a BUSD pairing.
                           </p>
                           <p>
-                            Wrapped NewYorkCoin is currently listed on <a href="https://dex.apeswap.finance/#/swap?outputCurrency=0x6c015277b0f9b8c24b20bd8bbbd29fdb25738a69">apeswap.finance</a> with a BUSD pairing.
+                            Wrapped NewYorkCoin is currently listed on <a href="https://dex.apeswap.finance/#/swap?outputCurrency=0x6c015277b0f9b8c24b20bd8bbbd29fdb25738a69">apeswap.finance</a> with a BUSD pairing and a <a href="https://dex.apeswap.finance/#/swap?outputCurrency=0x6c015277b0f9b8c24b20bd8bbbd29fdb25738a69">BNB</a> pairing .
                           </p>
                       </div>
                   </div>